 “…continue till you know in yourself beyond doubt that you are indeed a changed being, a penitent believer, and the new heart which you desired has been put within you.”

-You earn your new heart by doing all these spiritual exercises that Packer’s doctrine of “total inability” tells us the sinner cannot do.
+It seems that the sinner shows themselves “worthy” of their “new heart” by doing all these spiritual exercises that Packer’s doctrine of “total inability” tells us sinners cannot do.

-All this is really confused.
-It is a far cry from the simple “good news” of the gospel that teaches sinners that God in Christ loves them and that Jesus died in their place and that this salvation is received by simply believing.
+Packer’s treatment of the gospel and salvation here is really confused.
+It is a far cry from the simple “good news” of the gospel that teaches sinners that God loves them in Christ, that Jesus died in their place and that this salvation is received by simply believing.
 They can be saved by putting their faith and trust in Christ.

 Furthermore, Packer’s advice implies that the sinner may continue to do those things and never know themselves to be a changed being and never have a new heart put within them because they are not among the elect.
 Packer puts forward a false hope to the non-elect.
-This is disingenuous.
+For Packer not to speak of such a situation which results from his Calvinist doctrines is disingenuous.
+Calvinists generally ignore the dark, “bad news” side of their theology.

 So Miethe is right. “…According to Packer’s theology, the same sinner – whether he hears the preaching or not – is still predestined to be saved or to be damned, and nothing…can change that.”
 So whatever anyone does cannot alter what was predetermined by God to be.
 And as it was with the concepts of “command” and “duty,” so it is here too.
 Any language of action that speaks of personal decision and responsibility, i.e., “look,” “speak,” “cry,” “confess,” “cast yourself,” “turn,” “trust” and “believe on the Lord Jesus Christ,” is rendered meaningless.
 Packer’s gospel amounts to a “wait-and-see” approach to salvation.
 “Continue till you know in yourself beyond doubt that you are indeed a changed being, a penitent believer, and the new heart which you desired has been put within you.”
-This amounts to “be a penitent believer so that God can make you a penitent believer.”
+This amounts to “if it is God’s predetermined will, he will make you a penitent believer.”
 Packer states,

 “To the question: what must I do to be saved? the old gospel replies: believe on the Lord Jesus Christ.”